k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 The  following image illustrates the different stages of a Job's lifecycle and the different types of actions that transit a specific Job from one specific state to another.

 -  The blue arrows show the natural path of a Job during its lifecycle in Automatic Execution mode.
--  The dotted or plain arrows show the transition between stages in Manual Execution mode, when applying one of the following commands:
+-  The dotted or plain arrows show the transition between stages in Manual Execution mode when applying one of the following commands:
    -  **startjob**
    -  **stopjob**
    -  **restartjob**